 If you market and run your mini-sessions well, they can be a GREAT addition to your photography business.
-But how do you make sure your mini-sessions are not so good that your potential clients just wait for them to come around and never book a full shoot with you?
-Today's video is about how to run successful photography mini-sessions without killing your business!
+But how do you make sure your mini-sessions are not as good as your full sessions that your potential clients just wait for them to come around and never book a full shoot with you?
+This video is about how to run successful photography mini-sessions without killing your business!

 And so will all their friends!

 Believe me, I learned this the hard way…

 That would be utterly exhausting!!!!

 Some photographers actually stop offering mini-sessions because of this or they only do a very small number of them once a year.